morepaolo/roundcube-pop3fetcher/README.md

 CHANGELOG:
 ==========
+1.9.1
+Removed deprecated functions to make pop3fetcher works on Roundcube 1.2+.

 1.9
 Fixed auto-check of newly received messages not working since Roundcube 9.X, due to a change in asynchronous action name (from "check-recent" to "refresh")